What to eat at Barburrito if you’re trying to lose weight

 This article was written for a prior programme; however SmartPoints values are still accurate if you're following the Blue plan on myWW.
 Once you've signed up, use the app to check the SmartPoints values for your colour.

-The great thing about the WW programme is that nothing’s off the menu, and yes that includes burritos!
+The great thing about the WW weight-loss programme is that nothing’s off the menu, and yes that includes burritos!

 Our flexible weight loss programme is designed for real life, which means you can eat out at your favourite restaurants & fast food outlets and still lose weight.